Group of trees with sun shining

 Will Town staff enter my property without contacting me?

-No. Town staff will consult with private property owners to review the draft by-law and seek to ensure private property owners are present and permission is granted to enter private property.
+No. Town staff will consult with private property owners to review the by-law and seek to ensure private property owners are present and permission is granted to enter private property.

 Will there be permit fees?